 Interest rates vary between countries and types of loan.

 From a developed world point of view interest rates charged by microfinance institutions may seem to be high.
 “Microfinance organizations charge these rates to cover their costs and keep the service available.
 But even these rates are far below what poor people routinely pay to village money-lenders and other informal sources, whose percentage interest rates routinely rise into the hundreds and even the thousands” (CGAP)

-The fact that client numbers are growing and loan repayment continues to be an outstanding 99% shows that the rates are appropriate for our clients.
+The fact that client numbers are growing and loan repayment is an outstanding 96.4% shows that the rates are appropriate for our clients.

 What are Opportunity International's Values?